 @serneels

-Joined over 4 years agoI work as a proces & quality coördinator in the Energy sector and am rather geeky with a great interest in (video)games, movies and TV shows.
+Joined over 4 years agoI work as a Quality Assurance Controller in the Energy & Infrastructure sector and am rather geeky with a great interest in (video)games, movies and TV shows.
 I also like good beers, American Football, astronomy and Japanese culture!
-This is one of my first pieces of writing, but in my head, I've written countless books and articles.
-I often fantasize about many possibilities how life could be different, and in my head, turn them into stories.
+I hope that sharing our experiences can help us understand ourselves and eachother better!

 @serneels

-Joined over 4 years agoI work as a proces & quality coördinator in the Energy sector and am rather geeky with a great interest in (video)games, movies and TV shows.
+Joined over 4 years agoI work as a Quality Assurance Controller in the Energy & Infrastructure sector and am rather geeky with a great interest in (video)games, movies and TV shows.
 I also like good beers, American Football, astronomy and Japanese culture!
-This is one of my first pieces of writing, but in my head, I've written countless books and articles.
-I often fantasize about many possibilities how life could be different, and in my head, turn them into stories.
+I hope that sharing our experiences can help us understand ourselves and eachother better!

 It is definitely a spectrum as goes to show.
 I do not have internal dialogue, but i have an internal monologue, which is basically just a narration of my thoughts, and basically the only thing going on up there!
 This way i also think about many concepts with deep thought (simply without visuals or other senses) which can indeed be very relaxing.
 The idea of an internal dialogue (having a back and forth conversation with yourself) remains strange to me, but i am very jealous of your capability to hear music in your head upon will/command..